(Photo Credit: Sebastien Kohler)

 Can you talk about how you got such a full-sounding bass guitar sound on tracks like “This World” and “Summertime”?

 “Ragamuffin” is obviously one of the most famous songs on the album, and the acoustic guitar plays a huge role in what makes it an interesting song.
-Most people don’t think recording an acoustic guitar is challenging, yet it’s not uncommon to hear guitar recordings that are flat and uninteresting.
 How did you guys manage to make the “Ragamuffin” guitar sound so lively?

 To be honest, that happened during the mix stage.
 If I were to play you the original sound I had, it would sound quite different.
 At this point, I can’t remember all of what I had to do to make it sound like what you hear now.
-I know that I sent it through an LA3A, with some Neuman 495STB, and the original recording was done with one mic.
+I know that I sent it through an LA3A, and was EQ’d with the Neuman 495STB.
+Also, the original recording was done with only one mic.

 What about the drums?

-On “Ragamuffin” we have live drums recorded to tape and a layered drum loop that I think was sent to tape as well, for a total of 12 tracks of drums
+On “Ragamuffin” we have live drums recorded to tape and a layered drum loop that I think was sent to tape as well, for a total of twelve tracks of drums.

-It’s important to remember that a large part of the glued-together sound of records like “Selah Sue” is because of it’s use of tape.
-The Studer A80 16-track 2-inch has a great sound and it’s own unique compression.
+It’s important to remember that a large part of the glued-together sound of the album is because we used tape.
+The 16-track Studer A80 two-inch has a great sound and its own unique compression.

-One of the defining aspects of the mix on this album is that despite there only being drums, bass, acoustic guitar and vocals on many tracks, everything fills the frequency spectrum quite nicely, and sounds very dense.
+One of the defining aspects of the mix on “Selah Sue” is that despite a sparse arrangement, everything fills the frequency spectrum quite nicely and sounds very dense.

 How did the mastering for the album go?
 Were you involved with that?

 I was.
-We went through 5 different mastering engineers for the Selah Sue album.
+We went through five different mastering engineers for the Selah Sue album.
 At the end of the day, I had to do it myself, which I’m not proud of, but we had no choice.
-I brought my Avalon E55 EQ, Pacific Microsonics Model One converters,and did my own EQ on the final master, with the help of AVRM mastering at the time.
+I brought my Avalon E55 EQ and Pacific Microsonics Model One converters, and did my own EQ on the final master with the help of AVRM mastering.

 We’ve had quite a long talk, probably the longest interview on the site.
 Thanks a lot for all you’ve shared.
 What can you tell about your future projects?
 Any coming developments?